Sienci-Labs/Resources/vortex/vx-tailstock.md

 Secure the cover to the tailstock body with the three M5 bolts.
 The hex nut will nest in the matching recess of the cover.

-Wriggle the 2” bolt from the last step, from the other side and <strong>make sure that it feels very loose.</strong> If it feels very tight, remove the cover and loosen the screw by ½ - ¾ turn and re-install the cover.
+Wriggle the 2” bolt from the last step, from the other side and **make sure that it feels very loose.** If it feels very tight, remove the cover and loosen the screw by ½ - ¾ turn and re-install the cover.

 <img class="wid aligncenter wp-image-5449 size-medium" src="https://resources.sienci.com/wp-content/uploads/2023/08/5.p38_Header-12-850x201.jpg" alt="" width="850" height="201" />